What to See in Moscow

 - If you are thinking of visiting Russia, do allow time to visit Moscow.
-Yes, you will need to get a visa, but it’s really not that difficult to obtain.
+Yes, you will need a visa, but it’s not that difficult to obtain.

 - In case you’re wondering, we felt very safe walking around the city at all hours of the day.

 - Use the metro; it’s cheap, it’s easy, and it’s beautiful to look at.

 - Taxi drivers don’t speak much English but getting around by Uber is really easy and surprisingly cheap.

 - Most people, certainly those in tourist areas, do speak English.

 - Learn a few words of Russian, and the locals will appreciate it.

 - Try some of the delicious local Russian cuisines.

 - Stay for at least three nights.
 We stayed four.
 It wasn’t long enough.
 In fact, stay as long as you can.

 Disclaimer: Our trip was partially sponsored by Strelka Tours, but all the reviews and opinions are our own!